William Harold Fritz

-William Harold Fritz (born Aug.
-24, 1928, died June 9, 2009) was a geologist who worked for the Geological Survey of Canada.
+William Harold Fritz (August 24, 1928 – June 9, 2009) was a geologist who worked for the Geological Survey of Canada.
 He is known for his work in stratigraphy and on olenelloid trilobites.

 Biography

 Fritz was born in Cathlamet, Washington, where his father practised medicine for over 50 years.
 He graduated from Wahkiakum High School in 1946.
-After Air Force service during the Korean War, he completed his PhD in Geology at the University of Washington in 1960.
+After Air Force service during the Korean War, he completed his PhD in geology at the University of Washington in 1960.
 He first worked for the Shell Oil Company in Alaska, then in 1964 he moved to Canada taking up a position as a research geologist with the Geological Survey.
 After retiring he and his wife Judie carried out geological work in Nevada.
 They had one son, Peter.